baconcheese113/handle-it-sensor-tiny/README.md

 4. Using SmartSnippets Toolbox (set to 0x20000 flash memory size), program the combined image to the device.
 This should be nearly 128 KB in size and contain the bootloader and 2 copies of the application.
 One of the application slots is just a placeholder.
 5. Add the application image to cloud storage and update the latest sensor env var.

+As a note - If the device needs to be re-programmed, then disconnect the power supply from the Flash Storage and then reconnect it.
+This will cause the device to boot into the bootloader and wait for a new image to be programmed.

 ## Resources

 [DA14531 main resources page](https://www.renesas.com/us/en/products/interface-connectivity/wireless-communications/bluetooth-low-energy/da14531-smartbond-ultra-low-power-bluetooth-51-system-chip)